Neural Network Basics: From Perceptrons to Multi-Layer Networks

 What should I read next?

-The recommended next step is Python AI Mini Practice, so the article connects into a longer learning route instead of ending as an isolated note.
+The recommended next step is Matrix Calculus for Neural Networks, so the article connects into a longer learning route instead of ending as an isolated note.

 Does this article include runnable code or companion resources?